Best May Dividend Paying Stocks

 - Pays dividends in February, May, August, and November

-Paychex is a leading provider of integrated human capital management (HCM) solutions.
-Their services include payroll, benefits, human resources, and insurance.
+Paychex is a leading integrated human capital management (HCM) solutions provider.
+Their services include payroll, employee benefits, human resources, and insurance.
 Furthermore, Paychex specializes in small to mid-sized businesses.

 Why so?
 Because of the global recession caused by the pandemic.
 And the short-term rise in unemployment.